the-events-calendar/events-gutenberg/readme.md

 * Fix - Conditionally show the RSVP block capacity label
 * Fix - Change timezone label with timezone change
 * Fix - Add element styles to asset loading
+* Fix - Remove Tickets block sidebar if only one provider is used

 #### 0.3.4-alpha - 2018-11-06